javalent/admonitions/README.md

 -   [x] Custom admonitions
 -   [x] Settings tab to customize icon and color of all admonitions
 -   [x] Ability to render markdown inside an admonition

-# Version History

-## 6.0.0

--   Added ability to define admonitions without using a code block
--   Added `.admonition-plugin` class to top level element
--   Add command to "Insert Admonition" with a modal chooser
--   Add command to "Replace Admonitions with HTML"

-## 5.0.0

--   Added [RPG Awesome Icons](http://nagoshiashumari.github.io/Rpg-Awesome/) as an option for admonition icons.

-## 4.4.1

--   Removed `content` parameter
--   Fixed some issues related to resolving parameters

-## 4.4.0

--   Added ability to register and unregister commands to insert admonitions into a note
-    -   Admonitions that have been created in settings can have commands registered by clicking the new "Register Commands" button
-    -   Registering commands adds two commands: `Insert <type>` and `Insert <type> With Title`
-    -   Registered commands can be removed by clicking "Unregister Commands"

-## 4.3.0

--   Added Sync Links to Metadata Cache setting

-## 4.2.0

--   Added Collapsible by Default and Default Collapse Type settings

-## 4.1.5

--   Improved Admonition Icon selection experience

-## 4.1.4

--   Trimmed whitespace from content when copying to clipboard.

-## 4.1.0

--   Added "Copy Button" setting
-    -   Turning this on adds a "copy content" button to each admonition, which copies the admonition content to the clipboard

-## 4.0.0

--   Nested admonitions are now possible

-## 3.3.0

--   Added commands to open and collapse all admonitions in active note
--   Admonition icons now respect the font size of the admonition title
--   Collapse handle now centers inside the title element
--   CSS changes

-## 3.2.0

--   Added a setting to turn on default Obsidian syntax highlighting to admonition code block types
--   Admonitions now render titles as Markdown

-## 3.1.0

--   Fixed issue where checkboxes in admonitions were not toggleable

-## 3.0.0

--   Added ability to create custom admonitions via Settings
-    -   Color, icon, and admonition-type are customizable
-    -   Default admonitions can be overridden by creating a custom admonition of the same type
-    -   Delete the custom admonition to restore default

-## 2.0.0

--   To maintain compatibility with other plugins, admonition types must now be prefixed with `ad-` (as in, `ad-note`).

-## 1.0.0

--   Community plugin release
--   Bug fixes

-## 0.2.0

--   Uses Obsidian's native markdown renderer to render admonition content
--   Removed requirement to use the `content:` tag if `title:` or `collapse:` is set

-## 0.0.5

--   Added `collapse:` parameter to create collapsible admonitions

-## 0.0.1

--   Release

 # Installation